PyGenie-Scans/Scans/doc/source/tutorial.rst

   These are examples of some basic scans that the user might perform on the high level interface.
 The examples have run on a virtual instrument defined in a later section.
 This documentation also serves as a testing basis to ensure that this the code always matches the functionality declared here.

-The lines below are just some adminstative details to ensure that the tests can run on a computer that isn't attached to a beam-line.
+  .. comment
      >>> import matplotlib
      >>> # matplotlib.use("Agg")
-  >>> from Scans import *

 Plot Motor Scan
 ---------------